Smoothly change your seating position throughout the interview. Keep your posture open and avoid crossing your arms.

 Practise your moves and get into your comfort zone

-It's difficult to completely stop habits you have formed over a lifetime, but having a plan for how you can casually switch out of these movements when you recognise them happening means they won't be a showstopper in interviews.
+It's difficult to completely stop habits you have formed over a lifetime, and the interviewer isn’t going to rule you out because of an awkwardness or quirkiness in your actions.
+Try not to overthink if you realise your body language isn’t perfect.
+However, having a plan for how you can casually switch out of these movements when you recognise them happening means you’ll be able to convey a sense of confidence and bolster your communication ability.

-Likewise, practise adopting your open posture and using smooth hand gestures in your daily life, for example, when you're talking in seminars, responding in discussion groups and sitting in lectures.
+Practising adopting your open posture and using smooth hand gestures in your daily life (for example, when you're talking in seminars, responding in discussion groups and sitting in lectures) should help you to use them naturally during interviews.
+Film yourself on your phone to see how you come across on a virtual platform.